Saving & Spending Home & Auto

 If you’re feeling like things are tough out there, you’re not alone.
 Many of us are focused on saving whenever we can.

 One way to save more is by cutting down your grocery budget, but there’s only so much couponing we can each handle.
-But what if there is a way to grow your own food at home for free — just with the scraps you already have?
+But what if there was a way to grow your own food at home for free — just with the scraps you already have?

 You don’t have to have a huge plot of land to grow your own food — you just need to know where to begin.
 Here’s an overview of how to grow a selection of your favorite vegetables.